 The problem has grown in an age of seemingly limitless financial choice.
 Credit cards, which not long ago had strict underwriting standards, are now widely available.
 Online access to financial services and promotional email has made credit offers of all sorts a ubiquitous part of life.

 But the internet has also brought more tools for managing money, offering a vast array of free financial-planning calculators and budgeting apps.
-The trick is deciding which are worth using and knowing what to do with them.
+The trick is knowing what to do with them and deciding which are worth using.